 Hurricane Maria destroyed an extremely fragile power grid for Puerto Ricans, impacting the standard of living, from education to health and economic development.
 Rural communities face the biggest challenges.
 A return to normalcy is a long way away.

+We spent time on the ground throughout many of the hardest hit areas, towns and communities.
 We focused on neighborhoods that are difficult to access and are least likely to receive help, like Yabucoa, as well as Rio Grande, Utuado, Jayuya, Loiza, and Humacao, where we distributed…